ibm-cloud-docs/Cloudant/tutorials/create_service.md

    d.
 (Optional) Create a service ID or have one automatically generated for you.

    e.
 (Optional) Add inline configuration parameters.
-This parameter is not used by {{site.data.keyword.cloudant_short_notm}} service credentials, so ignore it.
+This parameter isn't used by {{site.data.keyword.cloudant_short_notm}} service credentials, so ignore it.

    f.
 Click the `Add` button.

    ![Add a service credential](images/img0051.png){: caption="Figure 7.
 Add a service credential" caption-side="bottom"}